stuyspec/stuyspec2017/README.md

-# Stuyvesant Spectator Website 2017
+# Stuyvesant Spectator Website 2017 (deprecated)

+## Notice
+This repository is no long being advanced nor maintained.
+From June 2017 to August 2017, the website was rewritten into a Rails back-end and a ReactJS front-end.

 ## Team